Related news

 You may find it helpful to look at the University's policies and guidance relating to assessment, including about the workings of the Departmental Assessment Boards (DAB) and about the moderation and verification process.
 Additional information about how assessments are marked and what to do if you have a query about marking is also available.

-Appealing against a decision not to award a RRAA
+Appealing against a decision not to approve an Exceptional Circumstances (ECs) request (formerly known as a RRAA)

-The Extenuating Circumstances (EC) Panel considers your Request for a Repeat Assessment Attempt (RRAA) for exams and assessed work that have been impacted by poor health or difficult circumstances.
+The Exceptional Circumstances (ECs) Panel considers your ECs request for exams and assessed work that have been impacted by poor health or difficult circumstances.
 You can appeal against their decision if:

 Additional assessment support provisions are available to certain students, such as those with Learning Contracts, carers, and elite athletes.
 Check if processes have been followed correctly in your case.